This post explores the exhilarating Great Market Hall Budapest. Warning: you may feel really hungry after reading this post!

 That is how a Saturday morning we ended up passing thru the doors of this gastronomic temple in Budapest.

-To be accurate, the Great Market Hall is located on the Pest side of the city, at the end of the famous pedestrian street known as Vaci utca.
+To be accurate, the Great Market Hall (or Central Market Hall or Central Market) is located on the Pest side of the city, at the end of the famous pedestrian street known as Vaci Utca.
 The market is located directly across the Liberty Bridge.

 The original building was constructed in 1897 with Neogothic touches.
 The roof contains colorful tiles from the town of Pecs and the inside consists of a steel structure (very intricate steel structure I should say).